thunderquack/bundestag_gesetze/a/azrg-dv/index.md

 *    *   § 3 Absatz 2 Nummer 1 und 2 in Verbindung mit § 2 Absatz 1a und 2
-        Nummer 1, § 3 Absatz 3a in Verbindung mit § 2 Absatz 2 Nummer 3 und §
+        Nummer 1, § 3 Absatz 3a in Verbindung mit § 2 Absatz 2 Nummer 3 sowie
+        § 3 Absatz 3b in Verbindung mit § 2 Absatz 2a und § 3 Absatz 3e in
-        3 Absatz 3b in Verbindung mit § 2 Absatz 2a zu Spalte A Buchstabe a
+        Verbindung mit § 2 Absatz 2 Nummer 2 und 3 zu Spalte A Buchstabe a

     *
     *